 Here’s my detailed Saily eSIM review.

-Discount: Get 5% off any Saily eSIM with NAOMI5 in the promo code box at check out.
+Get 10% off your Saily eSIM with NAOMI10 in the promo code box.

-Pros: They have some great regional packages for places you’re likely to country hop, like Southeast Asia, Europe, and Africa (on special for $27/30 days as of August 2025).
+Pros: They have some great regional packages for places you’re likely to country hop, like Southeast Asia, Europe, and Africa.
 It’s also great that you can hotspot with most plans.
-It’s definitely the best eSIM for call and text abroad.
-Also, ETravelSim offer the most competitive discount at 15% off for first time users.

 Cons: They have a $5 or 30% refund transaction fee, which isn’t cool IMO.
 But I guess the flip side to this is that they’re more likely to actually give you a refund.